 "So," she began, clicking her tongue to prolong the meaning.
 "What is the plan for tonight?"
-Experience has taught her to never assume.
-When you do, disastrous things happen.
-Tonight will be her first time attending something extravagant.
-The only thing she will not be ready for is the media.
-This public event will be the beginning of what she'd have to face.
-From day one, Neji made it clear that he will take care of everything.
-All she had to do is listen to his every word.
+Experience had taught her to never assume because when you do, disastrous things would happen.
+Tonight would be her first time attending something extravagant.
+The only thing she was not ready for was the media.
+This public event would be the beginning of what she'd have to face.
+From day one, Neji made it clear that he would take care of everything.
+All she had to do was listen to his every word.
 She did trust him, after all.

 "There will be speeches and photos being taken," he stated, silently observing her kitchen.
 "I need you to be close to me at all times."

 "All right," she agreed.
 There was no way she would be left alone, especially since she signed up to play the part of Neji's escort for the night.
 After their arrangement, Tenten had no idea what she was getting into.
 Naturally, she placed things into perspective and finally saw the media's obsession with Hyuuga Neji.
 Tabloids, blogs, gossip magazines, and even websites were filled with details of his life.
 Of course, he did not pay attention to any of it, nor did she until recently.
-Several photos and Neji and her were published with captions conveying their relationship is more than just friends.
-Being new to the scene, Tenten found it nerve racking and proceeded to ignore the accusations.
+Several photos and Neji and her were published with captions that conveyed their relationship was far from the truth.
+Being new to the scene, Tenten found it nerve wrecking and proceeded to ignore the accusations.

-Neji, on the other hand saw it put to use.
+Neji, on the other hand, saw it put to use.
 With the mystery of her connection to Neji, the media did not die down.
 A plan was formulated without her knowledge with the strategy of the public's interested in Tenten.
-Tonight, all will be revealed.
+Tonight, all would be revealed.

 "The dress suits you," he commented.
 Tenten looked away sheepishly.
 She was still not very used to be wearing an expensive dress, or any dress for that matter.
 It was not because she did not like them, rather it didn't fit her lifestyle.
 Call her a tomboy, but she didn't mind wearing a dress every now and then.

 "Thank you," she murmured, feeling her cheeks heating up.
 "You don't look bad yourself."
-The Hyuuga mogul smirked, amused that she doesn't know just how lovely she looked.
+The Hyuuga mogul smirked, amused that she didn't know just how lovely she looked.

 "It's time to go."
 Glancing at his watch, Neji stood up and offered his hand.
 "Are you ready?"
 Tenten nodded, clasping her left hand in his.